Biceps and Workout Recovery: Fix Sore Arms Fast

 **Cool-down (5-8 minutes):**

-- 60-90 seconds per arm with the spikey massage ball from the 321 STRONG 5-in-1 Foam Roller Set, work through the three zones (elbow, belly, shoulder insertion)
+- 60-90 seconds per arm with the spikey massage ball, work through the three zones (elbow, belly, shoulder insertion)

-- Forearm rolling with the muscle roller stick (also included in the set), 30 seconds per arm focusing on the forearm extensors and flexors that connect to the elbow
+- Forearm rolling with the muscle roller stick, 30 seconds per arm focusing on the forearm extensors and flexors that connect to the elbow

-- Upper back rolling with the 321 STRONG Foam Massage Roller for 60 seconds to release the thoracic spine and posterior shoulder tension from all those curls
+- Upper back rolling with the foam roller for 60 seconds to release the thoracic spine and posterior shoulder tension from all those curls

-- 30-second biceps stretch per arm using the stretching strap, overhead stretch with the strap lets you safely hold the position longer than you could unassisted
+- 30-second biceps stretch per arm using the stretching strap, overhead stretch lets you safely hold the position longer than you could unassisted

 ## When Soreness Means Something More

 Normal biceps soreness is diffuse, it's spread across the muscle belly and feels like a dull ache.
 Sharp pain at the elbow or shoulder joint is different.
 Pain that doesn't improve after 5 days is different.
-A visible bulge in the upper arm ("Popeye sign") is definitely different.
+A visible bulge in the upper arm (called a "Popeye sign") is definitely different.

 Don't foam roll over acute injuries.
 If something feels genuinely wrong, not just "ow, I worked hard" wrong but "something popped" wrong, see a professional.
 The [typical DOMS timeline](/blog/how-long-does-it-take-for-doms-to-go-away) is 24-72 hours.
 Anything beyond that warrants attention.